DataKinds/tree-rewriter/INTRO.md

 ==> ROSIN SAYS: (my totally awesome rule)
 ```

-There is one other special type of pattern variable that we'll talk about in the later discussion on cons lists.
+There are a few fun types of pattern variables that we'll talk about in the later discussion on cons lists and regexes.

 Sometimes, you may want Rosin to preferentially apply one rule instead of another rule, even if both patterns match.
 There are a few ways to do this.
 The first one is by presenting the rules in order.
 All else equal, Rosin will always prefer to match the first rule they saw: